The Housemaid

 A remake of a 1960 film, Im Sang-soo's The Housemaid is an erotic revenge thriller where a man's affair with his family's housemaid leads to dark consequences.

 is a 2010 South Korean erotic film directed by .
 The story focuses on , played by Jeon Do-yeon, who becomes involved in a destructive while working as a housemaid for an upper-class family.
 Other cast members include Lee Jung-jae, Seo Woo and Yoon Yeo-jeong.
-The film is a remake of Kim Ki-young's 1960 film The Housemaid.
-It competed for the Palme d'Or at the 2010 Cannes Film Festival.
+The film is a remake of Kim Ki-young’s 1960 film The Housemaid.
+It competed for the at the 2010 Cannes Film Festival.

 A remake of a 1960 film, Im Sang-soo's The Housemaid is an erotic revenge thriller where a man's affair with his family's housemaid leads to dark consequences.